-When it comes to fitness, diets and lifestyle, health apps can support consumers making better choices.
-There are many popular apps and wearable that can help people to track what they eat, how much they exercise (steps taken, activity levels, etc.), and whether they're smoking, drinking or making other choices that have known negative health consequences.
+When it comes to fitness, diets and lifestyle, health apps can support consumers in making better choices.
+There are many popular apps and wearables that can help people to track what they eat, how much they exercise (steps taken, activity levels, etc.), and whether they're smoking, drinking or making other choices known to have negative health consequences.

-Lifestyle apps don't need to be prescribed by a doctor, and they do require will-power and honesty on the part of the person using them, but they can have a positive health impact.
-Progressive IT companies often use gamification and social elements in apps, making it easier for people to engage with others doing the same activity and feel rewarded when they exercise and make smarter health choices.
+Lifestyle apps don't need to be prescribed by a doctor, and they do require willpower and honesty on the part of the person using them, but they can have a positive health impact.
+Progressive custom software development companies often use gamification and social elements in apps, making it easier for people to engage with others doing the same activity and feel rewarded when they exercise and make smarter health choices.

 Some diseases and conditions require close monitoring.
 However, it isn't always feasible or possible for a doctor to spend as much time looking after individual patients as needed.
 One way around this problem is with digital healthcare services.

 Apps and devices can more closely monitor the health of a patient and this is one of the major ways how mobile technology is transforming healthcare.
 Some diseases require easy-to-administer tests that patients can take at home, others need health vitals monitoring, whereas others need patients to take regular quizzes to let their doctor know how they are feeling.
 Or all of the above.
 And then with this information, a doctor or healthcare team can take action whenever needed.
 This way, preventative cures can be administered before a patient required more serious medical treatment, with better outcomes and lower costs for everyone.